Witchfinder General (film): Casting

-Price was not Michael Reeves's choice to play Hopkins; this was the veteran horror star's 75th film and his 17th for American International Pictures.
-Some of the performances he provided for his previous AIP movies had elements of campy overacting, but in Witchfinder he was subtle and deadly serious.
+Price was not Reeves' choice to play Hopkins; this was the veteran horror star's 75th film and his 17th for American International Pictures.
 The role was a great challenge for Price, as his frequent clashes with Reeves left him unsure as to what the director wanted.
 Despite this, Price felt he delivered "one of the best performances I've ever given".

-Ogilvy had been a friend of Reeves since they were teenagers, and the actor had appeared in many of the director's amateur short films.
-Ogilvy had also starred in both of Reeves's two previous feature films, The She Beast and The Sorcerers, and was the first choice for the role of Witchfinder's lead.
+Ogilvy and Reeves had been friends since they were teenagers, and the actor had appeared in many of the director's amateur short films.
+Ogilvy had also starred in both of Reeves' two previous feature films, The She Beast and The Sorcerers, and was the first choice for the role of Witchfinder's lead.
 Describing his working relationship with Reeves, Ogilvy observed that "his mastery of the technical aspects was absolute", but added "Mike never directed the actors.
 He always said he knew nothing about acting, and preferred to leave it up to us."
 Ogilvy enjoyed working with Price, finding him to be "very funny, in a 'queeny' sort of way."

 Witchfinder was Dwyer's debut feature film.
 With three years of television work behind her, she had been noticed by Tenser and put under contract with Tigon at the age of 21.
 She felt Reeves was "just wonderful ...
 He was really inspiring to work with.
 And because it was my first film I didn't know how lucky I was."
 She would go on to make several more horror films for AIP, most of them co-starring Price, before leaving acting in the late 1970s to become a producer.

 Appearing as Dwyer's uncle, Witchfinder was one of several horror films the British character actor Rupert Davies performed in during the later stage of his career.
 Davies was not pleased when he discovered that the filming of his torture scenes was to be augmented with live rats placed on his body.
 The actor recalled Reeves instructing him, "Don't move!
 Wait until one of them starts nibbling your jaw then you might move your head a little."

-An often-reported anecdote states that Reeves found Russell's high-pitched voice unsuitable for such a rough character, and had all of his dialogue dubbed by Bernard Kay (who also played the fisherman).
-However, Bill Kelley doubts this story, saying that Russell's voice in Inspector Clouseau is similar to that which appears in Witchfinder.
+An often-reported anecdote states that Reeves found Russell's high-pitched voice unsuitable for such a rough character, and had all of his dialogue dubbed by Bernard Kay (who also played the fisherman); however, Bill Kelley doubts this story, noting that Russell's voice in Inspector Clouseau is similar to that which appears in Witchfinder.